Quick Start📜

 - Open C:\Windows\System32\drivers\etc\hosts

-In a browser, visit one of the sites listed using the kubectl get vs -A
+In a browser, visit one of the sites that you just added to your hosts file.

 Note, default credentials for Big Bang packages can be found here.